American Radiator Building: Reception

 When the building was completed, architect Harvey Wiley Corbett observed that "Comment upon the new building has been sharply divided", quoting one critic who cited the color scheme as a source of argument.
 Hugh Ferriss wrote that the design "provoked more arguments among laymen on the subject of architectural values than any other structure in the country".
 Architectural media perceived the building as a novelty.
 Architecture and Building, for instance, said the design "is unusual, but not therefore unnecessarily ugly", and therefore effective as an advertisement for the American Radiator Company.
 Architecture magazine's editors stated in 1925 that the building's "very atmosphere", including its color scheme, was "symbolic of its function".

 Orrick Johns of The New York Times said that the building "has broken through the color line", saying: "It certainly is something new and tremendous but, like jazz and the Ku Klux, hard to place."
 An anonymous critic in The Villager said that the American Radiator Building "distilled" what they perceived as a monotonous skyline.
 Architect Talbot Hamlin also praised the building's symbolism as "the perfect artistic expression of the rush and excitement of modern life" and called it the "most daring experiment in color in modern buildings yet made in America".
 Upon Hood's death in 1934, the New York Daily News called the building "among the finest modern achievements in architecture", along with Hood's McGraw-Hill Building, Daily News Building, and Beaux-Arts Apartments.
-Praise continued even in later years.
-In 1987, architects Philip Johnson and John Burgee named the American Standard Building as having one of the city's most distinctive roofs.
-The design was additionally noted for its use of lighting.
-According to art and architectural historian Dietrich Neumann, the design "helped to introduce a new age of color and light in American architecture."